 - Phylum: Chordata

 - Order: Squamata

 - Species: L. semifasciata

-Within that area, it most commonly inhabits coastal regions and still remains the only known amphibious species of sea snake.
+Furthermore, within that area, it has a highly specific preference for its desired habitat.
+Due to this, the animal most commonly inhabits coastal regions, allowing it access to land.
+As a result, this creature still remains the only known amphibious variety of sea snake.

 When individuals come ashore, these also have specific preferences.
 There, it most commonly inhabits areas of mangrove forest, coral reefs, or secluded beaches.
 When on land individuals appear to be primarily nocturnal in nature.

 The snake preys primarily on a variety of eels, but will also feed on small fish.
 Meanwhile, its own predators remain few in number.
 These primarily include sharks, seabirds, as well as certain larger bony fish.
 Unique among its kind, again, this fascinating species lays its eggs on land, usually on small beaches.